 Is there a system-of-record that covers the target audience?

 Does the organization want to create identifiers for this audience?

 Does the organization need Cirrus Identity to provider an identifier?

 Which of the following two integration patterns makes the most sense to accomplish account linking for your use case?

-Authentication-based account linking (common for Alumni and Retiree use cases where users have had an enterprise account in the past)
+User Initiated Account Linking (authentication-based) commonly used for Alumni and Retiree use cases where users have had an enterprise account in the past

 Users accessing an application are redirected to a login screen which displays the IdP options for login (discovery)